Spotlight overview page for SQL Server instance

 How to configure the virtualization overhead component

-The SQL Server and Windows Server overview pages have a virtualization overhead component.
+The SQL Server instance and Windows Server overview pages have a virtualization overhead component.

 If the Windows Server or SQL Server host is hosted on VMware then the virtualization overhead component takes the form of a gauge.
 It shows the percentage of CPU that is unavailable to this virtual machine because it is being consumed either by other virtual machines or by VMware itself.

 If the Windows Server or SQL Server host is hosted on Hyper-V then the component shows wait time in nanoseconds.
 This shows the average time the virtual machine spent waiting for CPU over the collection interval (average 5 minutes).
 The average queue time should remain under 60,000ns.
 If the average queue time exceeds 60,000ns then a Hyper-V CPU wait time per dispatch alarm is raised.
 A high alarm is raised if the average queue time exceeds 100,000ns.

 If the virtualization overhead component says Not Virtualized then either the Windows Server is not hosted on a virtual machine or the virtual machine is unknown to Spotlight Cloud.
 Use the Spotlight Cloud Diagnostic Server application to update Windows Server connection details.